meilisearch/documentation/guides/advanced_guides/configuration.md

 # Configuration

-Many options are available to configure a MeiliSearch Instance.
-Each of these options are added on MeiliSearch Instance launch.
+Many options are available to configure a MeiliSearch instance.
+Each of these options is added on MeiliSearch instance launch.

 Options can be either communicated through **environment variables** or **command line options**.
 If both are provided for the same option, the command line option value is kept.